 A bundle can be started by calling one of the

-methods on its Bundle
+start methods on its Bundle object or the

 Framework can automatically start the bundle if the bundle is